scivision/GLOW/README.md

     FC=ifort cmake ..
     make

-NOTE: Using the Intel compiler required that you have [built NetCDF using Intel Fortran](https://software.intel.com/en-us/articles/performance-tools-for-software-developers-building-netcdf-with-the-intel-compilers/)--this is an issue ANYTIME you use the Intel Compiler and NetCDF.
+NOTE: Using the Intel compiler requires that you have [built NetCDF using Intel Fortran](https://software.intel.com/en-us/articles/performance-tools-for-software-developers-building-netcdf-with-the-intel-compilers/)--this is an issue ANYTIME you use the Intel Compiler and NetCDF.